-A proven winner and an established, tireless recruiter at every level, Niki Dawkins begins her first season as the top assistant coach and recruiting coordinator at VCU.
+A proven winner and an established, tireless recruiter at every level, Nikita Lowry Dawkins begins her second season as the top assistant coach and recruiting coordinator at VCU.

-During her 21-year career as both a head coach and an assistant, Dawkins has participated in five NCAA Tournaments, including a trip to the Sweet 16, and five league championships (four Colonial Athletic Association and one Horizon League).
-She has also coached five WNBA players, 15 All-CAA honorees, five CAA All-Defensive Team selections, three All-Horizon recipients, four Tournament MVPs, eight All-Academic honorees and four Dean's List recipients, while also signing several top rated recruiting classes.
+During her 22-year career as both a head coach and an assistant, Dawkins has participated in five NCAA Tournaments, including a trip to the Sweet 16, and five league championships (four Colonial Athletic Association and one Horizon League).
+She has also coached five WNBA players, 15 All-CAA honorees, five CAA All-Defensive Team selections, two All-Atlantic 10 honorees, three All-Horizon recipients, four Tournament MVPs, eight All-Academic selections and four Dean’s List recipients, while also signing several top-rated recruiting classes, including VCU’s 38th-ranked class of 2013.
 In 2005, Dawkins was named one of the best Head Coach/Assistant Coach combinations in the country.

 As a player at The Ohio State University, Dawkins garnered All-Big Ten First Team honors, Chicago Tribune Player of the Year accolades and Scarlet & Gray Player of the Year status.
 She is also a member the Big Ten All-Decade Second Team, the Ohio State University All-Century squad, and the school’s Athletic Hall of Fame.
-From 1985-89, Dawkins helped the Buckeyes to three Big Ten Championships and four NCAA Tournament appearances (two Sweet 16 and two Elite Eight finishes), while receiving First Team All-America honors from both Kodak and Street & Smith.
-She is also the recipient of four gold medals (three as a player and one as a coach), a silver medal, and was named one of the most influential African American athletes to ever play at The Ohio State University.
+From 1985-89, Dawkins helped the Buckeyes to three Big Ten Championships and four NCAA Tournament appearances (two Sweet 16’s and two Elite Eight’s), while receiving First Team All-America honors from both Kodak and Street & Smith.
+She is also the recipient of four gold medals (three as a player; one as a coach), a silver medal, and was named one of the most influential African American athletes to ever play at Ohio State.